 - COVID-19: The Industry Impact of Coronavirus: industry impact reports

-- Finding a Job During Challenging Economic Times: Learn strategies for finding a job during challenging economic times from LinkedIn Learning.
-Discover how to cultivate resilience, explore career options, update your résumé, network virtually, and improve your job search and interview skills.
+- Finding a Job During Challenging Economic Times: LinkedIn Learning has a fantastic resource library with video tutorials on every aspect of job searching.
+Discover how to cultivate resilience, explore career options, update your résumé, network and interview virtually, and improve your job search and interview skills.